ibm-cloud-docs/vmwaresolutions/sddc/sd_planning.md

 | Coming Soon                   | The data center is not available currently. |
 | Temporarily Out of Inventory  | The data center has no availability at this time. |
 | Limited Inventory             | The data center has limited availability and the order might not be completed. |

+## Services for Cloud Foundation instances

+When you order a Cloud Foundation instance, you can also order additional services.

+### Veeam on IBM Cloud

+This service integrates seamlessly with your VMware environment to help you manage the backup and restore of all the virtual machines (VMs) in your environment, including the backup and restore of the management components.
+It can help provide a recovery point objective (RPO) of less than 15 minutes upon configuration for your data.

+This service is selected by default and is configured to back up the management VMs immediately after the deployment of your instance.
+If you do not order this service, there is no backup of the management VMs.
+For more information, see [Managing Veeam on IBM Cloud](../services/managingveeam.html).

+### F5 on IBM Cloud

+This service optimizes performance and ensures availability and security for applications with the F5 BIG-IP Virtual Edition (VE).
+For more information, see [Managing F5 on IBM Cloud](../services/managing_f5.html).

+### Fortinet on IBM Cloud

+This service deploys an HA-pair of FortiGate Security Appliance (FSA) 300 series devices that can provide firewall, routing, NAT, and VPN services to protect the public network connection to your environment.
+For more information, see [Managing Fortinet on IBM Cloud](../services/managingfsa.html).

+### Managed Services from IMI

+These services enable IBM Integrated Managed Infrastructure (IMI) to deliver dynamic remote management services for a broad range of cloud infrastructures.
+For more information, see [Requesting managed services from IMI](../services/managing_imi.html).

+### Zerto on IBM Cloud

+This service provides replication and disaster recovery capabilities to help protect your workloads.
+For more information, see [Managing Zerto on IBM Cloud](../services/managingzertodr.html).

 ## Capacity considerations